K-N-Nithin-Kumar/sre/WEEK-7/README.md

 =>Create a vhost and a user with read-write permissions to the vhost

 Task-5
-=>Create a user with monitoring access
+=>Create a user with monitoring access.

 Task-6
 =>Add rabbitmq_management plugins.